 Archerfield Airport is a leased federal airport located in Archerfield, 11–12 km (6.8–7.5 mi) to the south of Brisbane, Queensland, Australia.
-For some time it was the primary airport in Brisbane.
+For some time it was the primary airport in Brisbane, it is now the secondary airport.
 During World War II it was used as a Royal Australian Air Force station.

 (Airport Infos by Wikipedia)